psyraxaus/Prosim2GSX/Prosim2GSX/UI/EFB/Assets/Themes/ThemingGuide.md

 - **Colors look wrong**: Verify hex codes are in the correct format (#RRGGBB)
 - **Text is hard to read**: Adjust the contrast between text and background colors
 - **UI elements look strange**: Check your resource values for appropriate sizes
+- **Font rendering issues**:
+  - Always use font families with fallbacks (e.g., "Arial, sans-serif")
+  - Avoid using fonts that might not be installed on all systems
+  - If you see "FontFamily not valid" errors, check that you're using generic fallbacks
+  - For icon fonts, ensure you have appropriate fallbacks specified

 ## Example: Creating a Lufthansa Theme